MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 **-SslProtocol** uses the `WebSslProtocol` Flag Enum.
 It is possible to supply more than one protocol using flag notation or combining multiple `WebSslProtocol` options with `-bor`, however supplying multiple protocols is not supported on all platforms.

-> **Note**: This feature may not work on OS platforms where `libcurl` is configured with a TLS provider other than OpenSSL.
+> **Note**: On non-Windows platforms it may not be possible to supply `'Tls, Tls12'` as an option.

+This feature was added in PowerShell 6.0.0.

 ```yaml
 Type: WebSslProtocol